Biden’s budget includes a jump in climate spending: here’s why investing in innovation is crucial

 Innovation is particularly essential for the hard-to-decarbonize sectors.
 For example:

 Cement, the world’s most widely used material, causes about 8% of global emissions.
 It is typically produced in kilns that are fired to very high temperatures with natural gas.
 It also undergoes a chemical reaction that releases carbon dioxide.
-Emerging solutions include capturing the carbon during production, shifting to low-carbon materials and inventing new processes altogether.
+Emerging solutions include capturing the carbon during production, shifting to low-carbon materials, and inventing new processes altogether.
 But none of these options is ready yet to scale up to meet the challenge of dramatically reducing emissions at a reasonable cost.

 Steel, which produces 7% of global emissions, has similar challenges and solutions, with particular emphasis on using hydrogen in the production process.
 In Sweden, for instance, the HYBRIT (Hydrogen Breakthrough Ironmaking Technology) demonstration plant will use hydrogen produced through electrolysis, which splits water into hydrogen and oxygen to avoid emissions.
 It’s still expensive, though.
-Production costs have been estimated to be 20%-30% higher than conventional methods.
+Production costs have been estimated to be 20% to 30% higher than conventional methods.

 Animal agriculture is the source of 12% or more of global emissions.
 Livestock and manure emit methane, a potent greenhouse gas.
 Fossil fuels and fertilizers are also used to grow feed crops, and forests may be destroyed to accommodate grazing.
-These challenges require a different set of solutions, which might include new practices for managing soil, changing livestock feed and inventing substitutes for conventional meat, along with reducing meat consumption.
+These challenges require a different set of solutions, which might include new practices for managing soil, changing livestock feed, and inventing substitutes for conventional meat, along with reducing meat consumption.

 Aviation—responsible for 2% of global emissions—requires high-powered engines to provide thrust over a short period of time.
 That energy demand is hard to meet with batteries compared to fuel combustion, especially for long-haul flights.
 While some entrepreneurs are pursuing electric planes, other possibilities for emissions-free flights could include making liquid fuels from biological sources or from hydrogen and captured carbon.